 - We fixed an issue resulting in explorer.exe crashing recently when clicking on the “Import photos and videos” option from an autoplay notification.

 - We fixed an issue resulting in nearby sharing not working for local accounts where the account name contained certain Chinese, Japanese, or Korean characters.

 Windows 10 build 17758 Known issues

-- Narrator sometimes does not read in the Settings app when you navigate using Tab and arrow keys.
+- The narrator sometimes does not read in the Settings app when you navigate using Tab and arrow keys.
 Try switching to Narrator Scan mode temporarily.
 And when you turn Scan mode off again, Narrator will now read when you navigate using Tab and arrows key.
 Alternatively, you can restart Narrator to work around this issue.

 Download Windows 10 build 17758

-If your device enrolled for Fast ring Insider The latest RS5 build 17758 immediately available through Windows update And the preview build will download and install automatically on your device.
+If your device is enrolled for Fast ring Insider The latest RS5 build 17758 is immediately available through Windows update And the preview build will download and install automatically on your device.
 Also, you can manually check and install the latest Preview build from Settings > Update & security > Windows Update and click the Check for updates button.
 If you’re not, you can go to the Windows Insider Program tab and click Get started to join Insider preview.

 According to the rumors, Microsoft wants to ship the final build to the Windows Insiders by late September.
 And The public rollout of Windows 10 October 2018 Update version 1809 begins rollout in the first half of October 2018.